kenricashe/lucee-installer/lucee/linux/sys/upgrade-in-progress.md

 # "Upgrade in Progress" for Lucee + Apache

-Web-based status notifications during Lucee upgrades are a Catch-22 because Lucee itself is not running during the upgrade, but what if you could easily configure Apache to temporarily display static HTML for every .cf* request?
+Web-based status notifications during Lucee upgrades are a Catch-22 because Lucee itself is not running during the upgrade, which results in an ugly "503 Service Unavailable" error.
+ARGH WAIT A MINUTE THAT CAN BE CUSTOMIZED!!!

+But what if you could easily configure Apache to temporarily display static HTML for every .cf* request?
 Well ... now you can!

-The bash shell script `upgrade-in-progress.sh` is used to begin and end the display of an "Upgrade in Progress" notification for every Lucee request of every website that has been configured for this flip-a-switch style automation (see VirtualHost config below).
+The bash shell script `upgrade-in-progress.sh` is used to begin and end the display of an "Upgrade in Progress" notification for every Lucee request of *every website on your server* that has been configured for this flip-a-switch style automation (see VirtualHost config below).

+There are even optional scripts to automatically generate the editable list of sites to be configured, and to apply those configurations.

-Note how the user's original requested URL does not change!
-That way the upgrade status can be shown without redirecting to a different page, and JavaScript is used to automatically refresh the page when the upgrade is complete.
+And the user's original requested URL does not change!
+That way the upgrade status can be shown without redirecting to a different page.

+And finally, JavaScript is used to automatically refresh the page when it detects (via fetch) that the upgrade is complete!

 ## Typical upgrade command sequence: